wsor4035/dev.luanti.org/content/coordinates.md

 # Coordinates

-The [Luanti](https://wiki.luanti.org/Luanti "Luanti") world is a large cube.
+A [Luanti](/luanti) world is a large cube.
 And because of this, a position in the world can be easily expressed with Cartesian **coordinates**.
 That is, for each position in the world, there are 3 values X, Y and Z.

 Notation
 --------